Carbon Accounting

 A comprehensive carbon accounting solution

-Utilize specific localized carbon data to inform decarbonization strategies to achieve 24/7 clean energy objectives to plan for infrastructure investments.
+Harness precise, localized carbon data to refine decarbonization strategies and achieve 24/7 clean energy objectives.

 Enable Faster and Better Decision Making

-Kevala's Professional and Advisory Services team facilitates continued client success by helping to tailor the platform to provide deeper insights on decarbonization strategies.
+Kevala's Professional and Advisory Services team ensures ongoing client success by customizing the platform to deliver deeper, actionable insights on decarbonization strategies.

 Capabilities